 To read about the changes in Georgia DUI laws and implied consent, review Bubba Head’s 7 Steps to Saving Your Right to Drive.

-Our legal book authors are Georgia Super Lawyers and are well-versed on drunk driving as any Georgia attorneys.
+Our legal book authors are Georgia Super Lawyers and are well-versed in drunk driving as any Georgia attorney.
 For a FREE lawyer consultation, call 404-567-5515 today.

 Let us help you make the RIGHT decision about fighting your case.
 If you are interested in aggressively FIGHTING to keep a DUI off your permanent record, call today for your FREE consultation.

-Our new main office location is in north Fulton County, at 5590 Roswell Road, Suite 210, Sandy Springs, GA 30342, about a quarter mile from where Georgia 400 and I-285 intersect.
+Our new main office location is in north Fulton County, at 5560 Roswell Road, Bldg H, Suite 210, Sandy Springs, GA 30342, about a quarter mile from where Georgia 400 and I-285 intersect.
 Located just south of I-285 and accessed from Roswell Road, our law office is accessed through the parking deck, within the third level (P3) level.

 Our front entrance is sheltered from weather conditions by the Prado P4 parking deck that is directly in front of the Target store.
 From our office windows, we can see the Lifetime Fitness Center pool.
 Our entrance is one level down, at P3.